Skip to main content

 Included

-AI workflow generator (describe → build)
+AI builder (describe → build)

-Native — describe in plain English
+Native — workflows, forms, playgrounds, and visualizers from plain English

 Available via Make’s AI features